thelia-modules/Contest/README.md

 On list game view you can click on user icon of a game to check users participant.
 You can generate a random winner too.

+## Configuration

+### WIN OPTION

+Allow you to have page win/fail or joint participation page. ( default : true )

+### CONNECT OPTION

+Allow you to restric contest to connected user. ( default : false )

+### MAX PARTICIPATION OPTION

+Allow you to restrict participation for an email. ( default : 1 )

+### FRIEND OPTION

+Allow you to activate friend invitation. ( default : false )

+### FRIEND MAX OPTION

+Limit number of input email are provide for sending email. ( default : 5 )

 ## Loop

 ### Game